harhota/harbour-gfs-mvp-25/README.md

 - `requirements.txt` lists the Python dependencies (`flask` and `requests`).
 - The naming server distributes chunks to storage servers at upload time and keeps all metadata in memory (non‑persistent demo implementation).
-- Storage servers simply write chunk files under their `/data` directory.
+- Storage servers write chunk files under their `/data` directory.
+If a storage volume is full the server returns HTTP 507 so uploads fail fast.

 This MVP aims to demonstrate the basic idea of a distributed file system with chunking and replication.
 It is **not** intended for production use but serves as